survivejs/webpack-book/manuscript/developing_with_webpack/03_automatic_browser_refresh.md

 Hot Module Replacement builds on top the *webpack-dev-server*.
 It enables an interface that makes it possible to swap modules live.
 For example, *style-loader* is able to update your CSS without forcing a refresh.
 It is easy to perform HMR with CSS as it doesn't contain any application state.

-HMR is possible with JavaScript too, but given due to the state we have in our applications, it's harder.
+HMR is possible with JavaScript too, but due to the state we have in our applications, it's harder.
 In the *Configuring React* chapter we discuss how to set it up with React.
 You can use the same idea elsewhere.

 We could use `webpack-dev-server --inline --hot` to achieve this from the CLI. `--hot` enables the HMR portion from Webpack through a specific plugin designed for this purpose and writes an entry pointing to a JavaScript file related to it.